tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 ## Calibration

 The calibration start automatically after click the `Calibrate` button.
-It will keep calibrate the lidartag detection and apriltag detection until the number of the detection fit the user defined `calibratino_pairs` in the `Launcher configuration`.
+It will keep calibrate the LidarTag detections and AprilTag detections until the number of the detections fit the user defined `calibration_pairs` in the `Launcher configuration`.

 When user start the calibration, `rviz` and the `image view` should be displayed like below.

 ![segment](../images/tag_based_pnp_calibrator/visualization1.jpg)

-After the tools detect the lidartag and apriltag, it will shows the detectino markers on the `rviz` and the `image view`.
-The text in the rviz will also display the current number of lidar detection and apriltag detection pairs.
+After the tools detect the LidarTag and AprilTag, it will shows the detection markers on the `rviz` and the `image view`.
+The text in the rviz will also display the current number of pairs of lidar detections and AprilTag detections.

 ![segment](../images/tag_based_pnp_calibrator/visualization2.jpg)